Wilhelm Kümpel: Life and work

 Kümpel was born in Altona, the son of a merchant, and was trained in the Düsseldorf Art Academy (1840-1844) under Karl Ferdinand Sohn.
 His singing talent was recognized by Capellmeister Krebs, of Dresden and he first performed as a solo tenor under the conductor Julius Rietz during the Lower Rhine Music Festival in May 1845 at Düsseldorf.
 His painting Andromeda chained to a rock was purchased by Christian VIII of Denmark who sought to make him a court painter.
 During the Schleswig-Holstein uprising of 1848 he was imprisoned in Copenhagen and he later moved out of Altona and went to live in London.
 He worked as an artist in London and sometimes also sang.
 He exhibited at the Royal Academy of Arts from 1857 to 1879.
 From 1869 he took a special interest in painting scenes from the New Forest and contributed to the New Forest Exhibition in 1876.
-The exhibition helped in the passing of the New Forest Act of 1877.
+The exhibition helped in the passing of the New Forest Act 1877.